 Delicious Fat-Burning Lemon Balm Blends

 While the classic lemon balm tea recipe for weight loss is flavorful on its own, a few tweaks can make it even more powerful.
-Add green tea for an extra antioxidant punch, or throw in turmeric for anti-inflammatory benefits.
-For summer, try an iced detox version with mint and cucumber for a crisp, refreshing twist.
+Add green tea for an extra antioxidant punch.
+This creates a powerful combination where green tea’s EGCG (epigallocatechin gallate) boosts metabolism, while lemon balm’s calming properties can offset potential caffeine jitters.
+It’s a smart blend for those looking to stay energized and balanced without overstimulation.

 Try alternating your tea blends with our high-calorie weight gain smoothie for balance or sip it between light meals and enjoy with a dip like Greek yogurt sriracha sauce.